When is an INTEGRAL study application to be submitted?

 Conducting a CEA alongside a clinical trial can achieve these goals and also offers the benefit of efficiency by utilizing the existing structure of clinical trials to collect additional data for the economic analysis.
 It is not required that a CEA proposal be included with each clinical trial concept submitted.
 However, in some instances the addition of CEA may be recommended during evaluation of the clinical trial concept.
 The evaluation of CEA paired with phase 3 clinical trials is the responsibility of the SSC’s.
 The Clinical and Translational Research Operating Committee (CTROC) makes the final funding recommendations.

-Are Phase 2 trials eligible for BIQSFP funding?
+Are study applications associated with phase 2 trials eligible for BIQSFP funding?

-BIQSFP proposals are evaluated by the appropriate Scientific Steering Committee (SSC).
-If no SSC exists, CTEP or DCP (as applicable) evaluate the proposals using existing procedures including outside expert reviewers.
-Final prioritization and funding decisions on meritorious proposals are made by the Clinical and Translational Research Operating Committee (CTROC).
+BIQSFP proposals are evaluated by the appropriate NCI Scientific Steering Committee (SSC).
+If no SSC exists, CTEP or DCP (as applicable) evaluate the proposals using existing procedures including outside expert ad hoc evaluators.
+Final prioritization and funding decisions on meritorious proposals are made by CTROC.

-May a proposal with several biomarker, imaging, QOL & CEA components be submitted on one checklist?
+May a study application with several biomarker, imaging, QOL, & CEA components be submitted on one checklist?

 What do I submit to request consideration for BIQSFP funding?

-The BIQSFP Proposal Package includes a cover letter signed by the CG/CCOP Chair and the Business Official of the Institution indicating submission of a biomarker, imaging, quality of life, and/or CEA study in response to the BIQSFP announcement.
+The BIQSFP Proposal Package includes a cover letter signed by the NCTN/CCOP Network/NCORP Chair indicating submission of a biomarker, imaging, quality of life, and/or CEA study in response to the BIQSFP Announcement.
 The cover letter should include:

 − Type of study(s) proposed (biomarker, imaging, quality of life, and/or CEA).